By Helen Stone

 Hobs with built-in extraction look efficient on the surface but the ducting will take up precious under-counter space.
 Conventional models that duct up through a wall cupboard may be a better choice for a smaller room.

 Small kitchen lighting ideas can make a space feel bigger, but need to be planned in advance, before the plastering and decorating takes place.

 Where should I put my kitchen appliances?

 Look at a good range of sizes of appliances and strike the balance between what you think you need and what will actually fit.

-An induction hob gives a flat surface that can double as prep and it boils a stove top kettle quickly so no need for an electric one taking up counter space.
+An induction hob gives a flat surface that can double as prep space and it boils a stove top kettle quickly, so no need for an electric one taking up counter space.

 Don’t settle for a small built-under fridge if you know you need bigger.
 ‘Steal’ space just outside the room if that works.
 The joy of a compact home is most things are usually close enough.

 How do I design a new kitchen layout?

 A small space may have limited options in terms of layout, but do look at them all when remodeling a kitchen.
 Don’t assume you have to go with the first design offered or similar to what is already there.